k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 A very useful utility is ["markitdown"](https://github.com/microsoft/markitdown), a Python library for transforming multiple formats into Markdown.
 Examples of file formats it can convert include: PDF, PowerPoint, Word, Excel, images (PNG, JPG), HTML, and text-based formats (CSV, JSON, XML).

-If you wish using it, check and verify where you can install this library.
-Please refer to the *install_py_dep* flow and other related flows located at SharedObjects/Broadway/aifusion/markitdown project folder.
+If you wish to use it, verify where this library can be installed.
+Please refer to the *install_py_dep* flow and other related flows located in the SharedObjects/Broadway/aifusion/markitdown project folder.